 Exactly what caused the wreck was uncertain, but the freight train’s crew was the target of blame.
 They should have been waiting on a siding for the passenger train to pass, and that’s exactly what the conductor, F. Fletcher, had intended to do.
 His mistake, though, was trying to wait at Republic rather than farther west.
 One report says that the bitter cold caused the steam train to stall on the curve, and by the time the conductor had gotten out to signal the passenger train, it was too late to do anything.
 Another report claims the freight engine wouldn’t have stalled at all if its engineer hadn’t been “hilariously intoxicated.”

 A Ghostly Signal

-Regardless of why the freight train stalled, a couple of months later, Ohio newspapers reported on a signal light seen by the engineer running a train on the same route and schedule as the one that had wrecked.
+Regardless of why the freight train stalled, a couple of months later, Ohio newspapers — such as this one, this one, and this one — reported on a signal light seen by the engineer running a train on the same route and same schedule as the one that had wrecked.
 It was a red light, meaning danger.
-The engineer put on the brakes and came to a stop — at about the very stretch where the disaster had occurred — but the light was now gone.
+The engineer put on the brakes and came to a stop at about the very same stretch where the disaster had occurred.
+By then, the light had vanished.
 The fireman (who oversees the steam) had seen the light, too, and both workers agreed that it had been held by a woman in white.
-They got out and searched the tracks, but found no woman, no one wearing white — nothing at all to explain what they had seen.
+They got out and searched the tracks, but found no woman.
+No one wearing white.
+Nothing at all to explain what they had seen.
 They even returned to the station in Republic, but the agent there said that no danger signal had been issued.